niceit/tabby-cloud-sync-settings/README.md

 ----

+#### ❤️ If you love the project, please Sponsor it so I will have self-fund to keep it long live development.
+Thanks so much! ❤️

-### Support for Tabby SSH https://github.com/Eugeny/tabby
+### Plugin for Tabby SSH https://github.com/Eugeny/tabby

 <p align="center">
   <a href="https://www.npmjs.com/package/terminus-cloud-settings-sync"><img alt="npm" src="https://img.shields.io/npm/v/terminus-cloud-settings-sync?label=npmjs"></a>